-Ratios are basically figures that represent an element’s value in terms of the other.
-These are one of the most used techniques of financial analysis.
-Typically, ratios are used to analyse the performance or for comparison purpose.
+Thus, even a layman is able to interpret the message behind the document which has been analysed and being read by the user of the financial statement.
 However, it only gives the final figure but there is no clue about the other essential details.
 For instance, in case of profit margin ratio for 2 companies A and B, A can have more margins than B but the sales are less for A and so is the market price per share.
 These things do not get accounted for the ratio.